abhi098afk/sample/README.md

 ## Introduction

 This repository contains the codes to get shapefiles from PDF files by doing OCR,image processing and geocoding using PyGeos.
-The shapefiles obtained can be digitally mapped using QGIS.

 Some results obtained: